 - C. Side and Rear Yards.
 In all zones, fences, walls, cut retaining walls, or fences and walls that are erected within five feet of a retaining wall shall be allowed within required side and rear yard setbacks to a maximum cumulative height of seven feet.
 Fences, walls, or fences and walls that are erected within five feet of a retaining wall such that the cumulative height exceeds seven feet, but does not exceed ten feet in cumulative height, may be allowed subject to the following: - 1.
 Where the height of the fence or fence and wall is more than seven feet above the natural or finished grade of the adjacent property, a signed and notarized statement from the adjacent property owners that the proposed fence or wall, as described or shown in an attached exhibit, will not impact their view nor will it restrict light or movement of air and, therefore, they have no objection to the construction of the fence or wall; - 2.
 Director review of the notarized statement(s) to determine if it adequately represents the adjacent affected property.
-If such determination is made by the Director, the proposed fence or wall shall be approved through the Administrative Permit process (17.52.010).
-The Director may require additional notarized statements from neighboring properties if, in his/her opinion, they may be impacted by the fence or wall; and - 3.
-Issuance of a building permit where required by the applicable Building Code. - D. Agricultural Uses.
-On lots that are located in the R1A, R2A, R3A, RE, RL, AG, PA, LA, FR, and TPZ zones, agricultural fencing, as defined in Article 8, shall be allowed in any setback area provided it does not exceed 14 feet in height. - E. Retaining Walls.
+If such determination is made by the Director, the proposed fence or wall shall be approved through the Administrative Permit process (Section 130.52.010, Administrative Permit, Relief, or Waiver).
+The Director may require additional notarized statements from neighboring properties if, in his/her opinion, they may be impacted by the fence or wall; and

+- 3. Issuance of a building permit where required by the applicable Building Code (Title 110 Building and Construction, of the County Code of Ordinances). - D. Agricultural Uses.
+On lots that are located in the R1A, R2A, R3A, RE, RL, AG, PA, LA, FR, and TPZ zones, agricultural fencing, as defined in Article 8 (Glossary: see "Agricultural Fencing"), shall be allowed in any setback area provided it does not exceed 14 feet in height. - E. Retaining Walls.
 For the purposes of calculating fence or wall height, the height of a retaining wall is included in the calculation if the fence or wall is located on top of or within five feet of the retaining wall.
-A sloped area, if it exists between the retaining wall and the fence or wall shall be included in the height calculations as noted in Figure 17.30.050.C below:
+A sloped area, if it exists between the retaining wall and the fence or wall shall be included in the height calculations as noted in Figure 130.30.050.C (Example: Retaining Wall/Fence Measurements) below:

-Figure 17.30.050.C Example: Retaining Wall/Fence Measurements
+Figure 130.30.050.C Example: Retaining Wall/Fence Measurements